renehiemstra/cosm/README.md

 # Cosm - package manager
-`Cosm` and its associated command-line-interface `cosm`, is a package manager and integrated package registry that is language agnostic.
-Support for new languages is implemented by writing a simple plugin.
+`Cosm` and its associated command-line-interface `cosm`, is a package manager and integrated package registry.
+It can effectively support multiple language by writing a simple plugin.
 This makes `Cosm` ideally suited for multi-language projects.

 The design of `Cosm` is based on the following ideas
 * [Minimal version selection](https://research.swtch.com/vgo-mvs), leading to 100% reproducible builds without the need for a lockfile.